richkonar50/gathering_data/CodeBook.md

 ####Code book of the tidy data set

+The variables used for the script:
+1. Xtest - test measurement data
+2. ytest - test activity data
+3. subject_test - test subject data
+4. Xtrain - training measurement data
+5. ytrain - training activity data
+6. subject_train - training subject data
+7. xall - combined test and training measurement data
+8. yall - combined test and training activity data
+9. subject_all - combined test and training subject data
+10. features - the list of features provided with the dataset
+11. activity_labels - the list of the activity labels
+11. select- columns with mean or standard deviation from amongst the features
+12. colSelection - alldata filtered only for the mean and std deviation columns
+13. activity - activity names provided with the dataset
+14. colnames(activity) & colnames(subject_all) - all the column names for the various measurements from features
+15. data2 - aggregate data to get the averages needed as output

 **Subject** is a numeric factor.  **Activity** is a factor of six different activities.
 There are 88 mean and standard deviation measurements.
 Each measurement has been averaged per Activity per subject.